codesaur/codesaur/README.md

 ---

-## 🦖 2020–Present — Creating the codesaur-php Open Source Ecosystem
+## 🦖 2020 Present => Creating the codesaur-php Open Source Ecosystem

-The **codesaur-php** ecosystem is my long-term passion project -> a clean, lightweight, modular set of PHP components designed for developers who value minimalism and clarity.
+The **codesaur-php** ecosystem is my passion project -> a clean, lightweight, modular set of PHP components designed for developers who value minimalism and clarity.

 ### 🧩 Core Components & Open Source Projects